wcm-io/io.wcm.caconfig.editor/src/site/markdown/usage.md

 By implementing an OSGi service for [ConfigurationCategoryProvider][caconfig-configuration-category-provider] you can provide labels for the category names.
 It's also possible to assign categories programmatically with this service, or apply a default category to configuration definitions which do not have a category assigned.

+_To use this, you need to deploy the optional dependency `io.wcm.sling.commons`._

 ### Disable Editor on Publish